Home » Types of Debt » HMRC Debt Help & Advice

 Are HMRC and Government debts priority debts?

-HMRC and government debts are considered priority bills meaning there can be serious repercussions for people who fall behind on their payments, and, unlike other forms of debt recovery, councils can enact more severe action against those who fail to pay.
+HMRC and government debts are considered priority bills meaning there can be serious repercussions for people who fall behind on their payments, and, unlike other forms of debt recovery, councils can enact more severe action against those who, for whatever reason, fail to pay.

-This will start with letters but escalate to court hearings, bailiff action and even prison time if you continue to miss payments or refuse to pay.
+This will start with letters but escalate to hearings in court, bailiff action and even prison time if you continue to miss payments or refuse to pay.

 What happens if I don’t pay my HMRC and Government debts?